 Good risk managers are valued for their strategic thinking and planning expertise – they are essential for minimising costs and damage to organisations and for protecting reputations.
 Our graduates can be found in roles such as independent risk consultants, risk officers, healthcare risk managers, crisis team managers for petrochemical companies, risk managers within the military, auditors and security managers.
 The career opportunities in all sorts of different organisations around the world are endless.

-The Institute of Risk Management (IRM) offers exemptions on its IRM International Diploma which provides an entry route to full IRM membership and all the benefits and valuable networking opportunities this provides.
+If, after graduation, you gain the IRM’s globally recognised International Diploma in Enterprise Risk Management (see above for exemptions), this will provide an entry route to full IRM membership and all the benefits and valuable networking opportunities this provides.